 There is a wide range of factors that can cause snoring.
 The most common causes include:

 - Anatomy: airways can be narrowed by the structure and features of the nose, mouth, and throat.
-Anatomical characteristics include a deviated nasal septum, enlarged tonsils, abnormally low roof of mouth, etc. During the transition from light sleep to deep sleep, the throat muscles and tissues in your throat relax, the throat narrows, which can lead to airway obstruction and increased snoring.
+Anatomical characteristics include a deviated nasal septum, enlarged tonsils, abnormally low roof of mouth, etc. During the transition from light sleep to deep sleep, the throat muscles and tissues in your throat relax, and the throat narrows, which can lead to airway obstruction and increased snoring.

 - Alcohol contains active ingredients that relax throat muscles, so consuming alcohol during the evening can trigger snoring.